-PUK will facilitate access by all partners within the PD-MitoQUANT consortium to the Parkinson's UK Tissue Bank (offering bespoke tissue collection).
+PUK will facilitate access by all partners within the PD-MitoQUANT consortium to the Parkinson's UK Tissue Bank, offering access to tissue within the tissue bank as well as bespoke tissue collection.
 The PUK Tissue Bank is hosted by Imperial College London (ICL), which is also the legal custodian of the Tissue Bank.
 Any activities related to the tissue bank and the provision of Parkinson's disease tissue and associated data to other project beneficiaries will be carried out with the support of personnel and resources from Imperial College London.
-All data which relate to human research participants will be pseudonymised by the PUK Tissue Bank at ICL, prior to its reaching other partners within the consortium, and the key for decoding will stay with the PUK Tissue Bank and will not be made available to others.
-Genetic data (DNA-sequencing), used by the PUK Tissue Bank at ICL to validate familial Parkinson's cases, will not be provided to the consortium.
+All data which relate to human research participants will be pseudonymised by the PUK Tissue Bank at ICL, prior to its reaching other partners within the consortium.
+The key for decoding will stay with the PUK Tissue Bank and will not be made available to others.
 Coded clinical data will be available (e.g. Parkinson's symptoms, drug treatments, etc.) as a clinical summary from the donor medical files, but in such a manner to prevent subject identification.
-As such, data associated with human PD tissue will be considered non-personal; however, data handling standards, procedures, and best practices will be adhered to.
-The Data Coordinator (RCSI) will ensure that the appropriate documentation to confirm completion of data protection impact assessments (DPIA), recording of processing activities (local ethics approval) and collection of evidence for obtaining consent (informed consent and patient information leaflets) will be available for inspection by the funding agency, completed as part of WP4 (Task 4.2-4.10).
+As such, personal data associated with post-mortem human PD tissue will be pseudonymised; data handling standards, procedures, and best practices will be adhered to.
+The Data Coordinator (RCSI) has ensured that the appropriate documentation to confirm recording of processing activities (local ethics approval) and collection of evidence for obtaining consent (informed consent and patient information leaflets) are available for inspection by the funding agency, completed as part of WP4 (Task 4.2-4.10).